 Selecting any display mode other than Normal Display activates the Presentation mode.
 In Presentation mode, some functions of the computer, such as a screen saver, the power saving modes, and system message generation, are disabled so as not to disturb a presentation.

 Connecting a TV with an HDMI Input Port

-If your computer is equipped with an HDMI output port, you can connect a TV with an HDMI input port to your computer.
+You can connect a TV with an HDMI input port to your computer.